WalkBack home

 • Drink plenty of water

-• Change into a fresh shirt
+• Change into a fresh top

 • Consider taking a bus or train to work and then walking home instead